prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Contributing to the MediHopps, iperMö, FläKI & VuLCAn projects.
-      - Working on computer vision, computer graphics, and machine/deep learning tasks like human pose estimation, human action recognition, & some XR tasks.
-      - Systematic Literature Research and Reviews, Project Proposals and Scientific Literature Writing
-      - Contributed significantly to the feature extraction, generation, and visualization of furniture functionalities in the codebase for the iperMö project, dealing with the development of an AR application to turn individual furniture wishes into reality.
+      - Contributed significantly to the feature extraction, generation, and visualization of furniture functionalities in the Python codebase for the iperMö project, which focuses on developing of an AR application to turn individual furniture wishes into reality.
+      - Systematic Literature Research and Reviews, Project Proposals and Scientific Literature Writing.
+      - Generally working on computer vision, computer graphics, and machine/deep learning tasks like human pose estimation, human action recognition, and some XR tasks.

+    button: <a href=/uploads/Reference_Letter_AWSi.pdf>Reference Letter</a>
     button:
       text: 'Reference & Recommendation Letters'
       url: /uploads/Reference_Recommendation_Letters_AWSi.pdf